Acceptance of Honorarium: Texas Penal Code §36.07

 The Texas legislature codified this criminal offense in Texas Penal Code Section 36.07.
 This legislature did not update this law in 2023.
 In fact, this law has not been amended since 2011.

-The Penal Code codifies the Texas Acceptance of Honorarium law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
+The Penal Code classifies the Texas Acceptance of Honorarium law under Title 8 “Offenses Against Public Administration,” Chapter 36 “Bribery And Corrupt Influence.”
 Learn more about the Texas offense of Acceptance of Honorarium below.

 What is the current Texas law about Acceptance of Honorarium?